-- communicates often with faculty and staff on current, new, and revised programs; attends relevant training courses, workshops, conferences and seminars. - 3) Assists the Director of Academic Programs in facilitating and collecting assessment data of student learning outcomes and program evaluations. - 4) This person is supervised on a day-to-day basis by the director of the campus and is responsible administratively to the Vice President for Instructional Affairs.
+- communicates often with faculty and staff on current, new, and revised programs; attends relevant training courses, workshops, conferences and seminars. - 3) This person is supervised on a day-to-day basis by the director of the campus and is responsible administratively to the Vice President for Instructional Affairs.